usmqe/usmqe-tests/README.rst

 USM QE tests are concerned with automated integration testing of `Tendrl project`_.

-This README file provides just an basic overview, for more details, check the Sphinx based documentation in the ``docs`` directory.
+This README file provides just a basic overview.
+For more details check the `usm qe documentation`_ (sphinx sources are stored in the ``docs`` directory of this project).

 Overview of the repository structure
 ------------------------------------